 To know more about the benefits of PIM, read What Are the Benefits of PIM (Product Information Management) Systems?

 What is Product Information Management (PIM), but not MDM?

 As we have already discussed earlier, PIM is all about managing product data in a single location.

 The core objectives of the PIM are:

 Product Data Collection

-PIM collects the data from every possible data source including media systems, ERPs, databases, supplier portals, flat files, etc. and centralizes them in a single platform.
-It allows the eCommerce and catalog managers to prioritize the data sources in order to integrate accurate product information into the catalog.
+PIM collects data from every possible data source including media systems, ERPs, databases, supplier portals, flat files, etc., and centralizes them in a single platform.
+It allows eCommerce and catalog managers to prioritize the data sources to integrate accurate product information into the catalog.